lydell/dual/readme.md

 For convenience, and to keep your setup DRY, you may pass `A_ThisHotkey`.

-You may optionally pass a settings object to set the same options as described under [Configuration], but at key-level:
+You may optionally pass a settings object, just like when instantiating the class (see above), but at key-level:

     *r::
     *r UP::dual.combine("LWin", A_ThisHotkey, {delay: 100})